quynhnnduong/Multi-User-Checkers-Game/docs/DesignDoc.md

 ### Roadmap of Enhancements

-* Sign-In - Users are given the ability to sign in to the application with a username of their choice.
+* Sign-In - Users are given the ability to sign in to the APP with a username of their choice.
 * Start a Game - Users are able to start a checkers game.
 * Connection - Major Server/Client communication is defined.
 * Game Logic - Rules and processes for the checkers game are defined.